 The Oracle as a Guide

-The Oracle relates to the attribute of Binah/Understanding, one of the three upper emanations called the ‘intelligences.’
+The Oracle relates to the attribute of Binah/Understanding, one of the three upper emanations called the brains or ‘intelligences.’
 Binah is associated with the power of conceptual analysis and reasoning.
 It takes a single point of information and ‘unpacks’ everything in it.
 This is rooted in the kabbalistic idea of “understanding one thing from another” (hameivin davar mi toch davar).

 Insight on the Oracle from the Architect

 We can learn more about the above concept as it relates to the Oracle, from her counterpart, the Architect.
 He described her role in the process of creating a functioning Matrix world as follows:

 “The first matrix I designed was quite naturally perfect, it was a work of art, flawless, sublime.
 A triumph equaled only by its monumental failure.
 The inevitability of its doom is as apparent to me now as a consequence of the imperfection inherent in every human being, thus I redesigned it based on your history to more accurately reflect the varying grotesqueries of your nature.
 However, I was again frustrated by failure.
 I have since come to understand that the answer eluded me because it required a lesser mind, or perhaps a mind less bound by the parameters of perfection.
 Thus, the answer was stumbled upon by another, an intuitive program initially created to investigate certain aspects of the human psyche.
 If I am the father of the matrix, she would undoubtedly be its mother.”